-Such sales could also cause our stock price to be volatile and could cause our shareholders to be diluted.
+Sales or issuances (by exercise of the warrant or conversion of the convertible note) of substantial amounts of our common shares in the public market, or the perception that such sales might occur, could adversely affect the market price of our common shares.
+Such sales could also cause our stock price to be volatile and would cause our shareholders to be diluted (unless they purchased additional shares to maintain their ownership).
 Furthermore, in the future, we may issue additional common shares or other equity or debt securities convertible into common shares in connection with a financing, acquisition, litigation settlement, employee arrangements, or otherwise.
-Any such issuance could result in substantial dilution to our existing shareholders and could cause our stock price to decline.
+Any such issuance would result in substantial dilution to our existing shareholders (unless they purchased additional shares to maintain their ownership) and could cause our stock price to decline.